ptrxyz/chemotion/chemotion-cli/README.md

 - macOS, apple-silicon
 - macOS, amd64

+Please be sure that you have both, `docker` and `docker compose` commands.
+This should be the case if you install Docker Desktop following the instructions [here](https://docs.docker.com/desktop/#download-and-install).
+If you choose to install only Docker Engine, then please make sure that you _also_ have `docker compose` as a command (as opposed to `docker-compose`).

 ### Make it an executable

 On Linux, make this file executable by doing: `chmod u+x chemotion`.